stuart-moorhouse-organization/history-of-search/about-this-template.md

 ├── src/                       # Your source code
 ├── tests/                     # Your test files
 ├── docs/                      # Documentation
-├── .gitignore                 # Git ignore rules
-├── pre-commit-config.yaml     # Pre-commit framework config
+├── .gitignore.template        # Rename this to .gitignore for your project ├── pre-commit-config.yaml     # Pre-commit framework config
 ├── pyproject.toml             # Python project configuration
 ├── CLAUDE.md                  # Instructions for Claude